ThePansmith/Monifactory/FAQ.md

 **Q. Where can I download Monifactory?**

 Stable releases of Monifactory can be downloaded from CurseForge using any launcher of your choice (PrismLauncher, CurseForge, etc.)
-Bleeding edge builds can be found [here](https://github.com/ThePansmith/Monifactory/releases)
+Bleeding edge builds can be found [here](https://github.com/ThePansmith/Monifactory/releases).

 **Q. What's the difference between Monifactory and Nomifactory CEu?**

-A comprehensive list of changes can be found [here](CHANGELOG.md)
+A comprehensive list of changes can be found [here](CHANGELOG.md).

 **Q. Can my PC run Monifactory?**

 Monifactory should run on any computer with a CPU newer than 2019.
-Allocating 6GB RAM or higher is recommended<br>
+Allocating 6GB RAM or higher is recommended<br>.
 ``NOTE: If your computer has 8GB RAM or less, assume that Monifactory will not run on it``

 **Q. Can I play Monifactory on Peaceful mode?**

 Yes!
 Peaceful mode is the intended playstyle for Monifactory.
-Playing with mobs and hunger do not have any additional benefits in Moni, and all mob drops are attainable early through other methods
+Playing with mobs and hunger do not have any additional benefits in Moni, and all mob drops are attainable early through other methods.

 **Q. Will Monifactory be ported to 'X' Minecraft version?**